tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

 ---------------------
 The **Shift and Trace** function can help you in the creation of animated levels as if you were drawing on paper using a light table; in fact it allows you to use the previous and next key drawings as references, while you insert an inbetween or a break down.

-It's possible to temporary move and rotate the drawings you want to use as reference, to fit the position where you want to draw the inbetween.
-It's also possible to automatically set the position of the reference drawings creating and editing a path of action line.
+It's possible to temporarily transform the drawings you want to use as reference, to fit the position where you want to draw the inbetween.
+It's also possible to automatically set the location of the reference drawings by creating and editing a path of action line.

 To better check the new drawing and the animation, you can toggle the Shift and Trace visualization on or off the Viewer.

 .. tip:: **To enter the Shift and Trace view:**

-    1. Position the frame cursor on the frame where you want to draw the inbetween drawing.
+    1. Position the frame cursor on the frame where you want to draw the new inbetween drawing.

     2. Enable View  →  **Shift and Trace**; the previous and next drawings will be visualized.

-.. tip:: **To Edit the Position of the reference drawings:**
+.. tip:: **To Edit the transformation of the reference drawings:**

     1. Position the frame cursor where you want to draw the inbetween drawing and sketch the path of action line beteween your reference points.

     2. Activate View  →  **Edit Shift**.

-    3. Click on the drawing you want to reposition in the Viewer, or use the **Previous Drawing** / **Following Drawing** options in the tool options bar; the related reference drawing bounding box will be displayed.
+    3. Click on the drawing you want to transform in the Viewer to select it, or use the **Previous Drawing** / **Following Drawing** options in the tool options bar; the respective reference drawing bounding box will be displayed.

     4. Do any of the following:

-    - Click and drag *inside the bounding box* to **move** the reference drawing.
+    - Click and drag *inside the bounding box* to **Move** the reference drawing.

-    - Click and drag *outside the bounding box* to **rotate** the reference drawing.
+    - Click and drag *outside the bounding box* to **Rotate** the reference drawing from its center.

-    - Click and drag *the center handle* to change the **center of rotation**.
+    - Click and drag *the center handle* to reposition the **Center of rotation**.

-    - Click and drag *any corner handle of the bounding box* to **scale** the reference drawing from its center.
+    - Click and drag *any corner handle of the bounding box* to **Scale** the reference drawing from its center.

-    5. Repeat the same steps on the second reference drawing.
+    5. Repeat the same steps on the other reference drawing.

-.. tip:: **To automatically Edit the Position of the reference drawings:**
+.. tip:: **To automatically Edit the Location of the reference drawings:**

     1. Position the frame cursor where you want to draw the inbetween drawing and sketch the path of action line beteween your reference points.

     2. Activate View  →  **Edit Shift**.

     3. Ctrl-click and drag to create a path, from the reference point in the first drawing, to the reference point in the second one.
-The starting and the ending points will be overlapped at the center of the path.
+The starting and the ending points will be overlapped at the middle of the path.

-    4. Click and drag the handle along the path to change its shape; the reference drawings will move according to the handle position and rotate according to the path shape modification.
+    4. Click and drag the handle along the path to change its shape; the reference drawings will move according to the handle position and rotate according to the path curvature at that point.

-    5. If needed, use the bounding box handles to fix the rotation of the reference drawing.
+    5. If needed, use the bounding box handles to fix the rotation of the reference drawings.

-.. note:: Clicking and dragging one of the reference drawings will remove the path of action line.
+.. note:: Clicking and dragging any of the reference drawings will displace it away from the path of action line.
+Moving any of the curve points will reset the drawings back to its center.

 .. tip:: **To Toggle the Shift and Trace visualization:**

-    Activate View  →  **No Shift** to toggle the visualization of the reference drawings back to their original position.
+    Activate View  →  **No Shift** to hide the visualization of the transformed reference drawings, and show their original positions instead.

 .. tip:: **To Reset the position of the reference drawings:**